camunda-community-hub/camunda8-greenfield-installation/README.md

        $ az login

-> :information_source: **Tip** If you're using SSO, first, open a browser and sign in to your Azure/Microsoft account.
+> :information_source: **Tip** If you or your company uses SSO to sign in to Microsoft, first, open a browser and sign in
-> Then try doing the `az login` command again.
+> to your Azure/Microsoft account.
+Then try doing the `az login` command again.

 3. Use the Azure-specific `Makefile` to create the cluster